How to Style Your Hallway: 12 Lighting Setups for Every Budget

 • These shades work best in Scandinavian, coastal, or organic modern interiors

-• Widely available and still very affordable
+• Widely available and still very affordable, IMO one of the best value swaps on this list

 10. A Simple Globe Flush Mount Paired With Bold Marbled Wallpaper